 Data collection for this measure runs from November through March of each winter season, and is updated in the January and April Tracker publications.
-The time in hours is the statewide average for the period.
+The time in hours is the statewide average for the entire winter season.
 The average snow accumulation and equivalent twelve-hour shifts help evaluate winter performance.

-The average time to meet the performance objectives for both continuous operations highways and noncontinuous operations highways were higher during the start of the winter season than during the previous, exceptionally mild winter.
-This winter has produced an average of 2.8 inches of snow statewide, requiring about 9,800 12-hour shifts to clear.
+The average time to meet the performance objectives for both continuous operations highways and noncontinuous operations highways were lower during the 2011-2012 winter season than during previous winters.
+This winter produced an average of 5.1 inches of snow statewide, requiring about 17,000 12hour shifts to clear.